The Royal Marines

 Royal Marines Museum , Southsea, Hampshire.

-British and US Military Ranks Compared
+British and US Military Ranks Compared by Wikipedia.

 Biography of Ken Applegate - a commando in Suez.